 Markdown is a way to style plain text documents without needing to edit them with a word processor like Microsoft Word.
-Markdown keeps me from focusing on how my text is presented, while still giving me tools to embed links, code, and emphasis.
-It lets me use whichever text editor is most convenient and then prepare it for publication using other, more specialized tools (that I can even write myself!).
+Markdown keeps me from getting distracted by typefaces, font sizes, and margins, while still giving me tools to embed links, code, and emphasis.
+It lets me use whichever text editor is most convenient (usually iA Writer) and then prepare it for publication using other, more specialized tools.
 Unlike a WYSIWYG editor like Word or Pages, I’m not bothered by the font or paragraph spacing, and can defer those decisions to later.
 Over the years I’ve written in Markdown, I’ve developed some habits and best practices for keeping it maintainable and clear.

 Instead of reflowing text to fit in a certain column limit, or allowing text to be reflowed entirely by the editor with “soft wrapping,” I add a line break after each sentence.
 This allows version control systems to track changes on a per-sentence basis, as opposed to per-80 columns or per-paragraph.
-This also saves me from needing an editor editor that supports reflowing text and remembering to reflow it when editing an existing paragraph.
-It also gives a strong hint to tools about where sentence breaks are vs. abbreviations.
+This also saves me from needing an editor that supports reflowing text and remembering to reflow it when editing an existing paragraph and gives a strong hint to tools about where sentence breaks are vs. abbreviations.
 This technique is similar to how roff is typically edited and is called semantic linefeeds (or, archaically, ventilated prose).
 I don’t go as far as breaking lines on fragments or lists, but I may try that in the future.
 Sentences seem like a good compromise between vertical and horizonal space usage.
 This echoes some of Diomidis Spinellis’s Advice for writing LaTeX documents, specifically on how to Write readable and maintainable LaTeX source code.